OutSystems/docs-odc/src/eap/app-health.md

 An app's health score calculation follows the Application Performance Index (Apdex) industry standard.

 The score is calculated by taking the number of successful requests to the app's elements and dividing by the total number of requests over the selected period.
-A request is said to be successful if it is completed without errors and the response time is less than a defined threshold.
+A request is said to be successful if it's completed without errors and the response time is less than a defined threshold.

 ### Requests {#requests}

-Requests are the number of application interactions done using screens, APIs, or timers.
+Requests are the number of app interactions done using screens, APIs, or timers.
 There are 2 request metrics:

-* **Total requests** - The total number of requests made to an application.
+* **Total requests** - The total number of requests made to an app.

-* **Request rate** - The rate at which the requests are sent to an application.
+* **Request rate** - The rate at which the requests are sent to an app.

 ### Errors {#errors}

-Errors are the issues that occur when requests are made to an application, which causes it to malfunction or crash.
+Errors are the issues that occur when requests are made to an app, which causes it to malfunction or crash.
 There are 3 error metrics:

 * **Total errors** - The total number of errors occurred when requests are made to an app.